httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 5. Remove any leading or trailing WSP characters from the attribute-name string and the attribute-value string.

+6. If the attribute-value is longer than 1024 bytes, ignore the cookie-av string and return to Step 1 of this algorithm.

-6. Process the attribute-name and attribute-value according to the requirements in the following subsections.
+7. Process the attribute-name and attribute-value according to the requirements in the following subsections.
 (Notice that attributes with unrecognized attribute-names are ignored.)

-7. Return to Step 1 of this algorithm.
+8. Return to Step 1 of this algorithm.

 When the user agent finishes parsing the set-cookie-string, the user agent is said to "receive a cookie" from the request-uri with name cookie-name,